Article

 • Super-followers circle: a tiny fraction — 5% to 10% — of your most recently engaged followers, who serve as the first line of quality evaluation

-• Keyword match circle: people who do not follow you but whose recent behaviour (searching, pausing, liking) centred on the same keywords and hashtags you used
+• Keyword match circle: people who do not follow you but whose recent behaviour centred on the same keywords and hashtags you used in your caption and on-screen text

 • Lookalike audience circle: people whose consumption pattern mirrors the audience your previous videos successfully resonated with

-This explains why keywords in your caption and specialised hashtags matter — they determine the quality of the 200 people you face in the first exam.
+This explains why specialised keywords in your caption matter — they determine the quality of the 200 people you face in the first exam.
+To understand how your follower count influences these circles, read do followers affect your reach on TikTok?

-What metrics does it measure at this stage?
+What metrics does TikTok's algorithm measure during testing?

-In the first 60 minutes, the algorithm ignores deep metrics and focuses on three "raw immediate feedback" indicators:
+In the first 60 minutes, the algorithm ignores deep analytics and focuses on three raw immediate-feedback indicators:

 • Thumb-stop efficiency: how many people stopped scrolling and did not swipe up in the first two seconds?
 The target: above 65% stopping